BabylonJS/Documentation/content/How_To/Particles/tuning_gradients.md

 AngularSpeed increases then decreases over lifetime: <Playground id="#0K3AQ2#27" title="Particle AngularSpeed Increasing and Decreasing Over Liftime" description="Simple example of particle Angularspeed increasing and decreasing over the lifteime of a particle."/>

 ## Change Drag Over Lifetime
-You can simulate air friction by applying a drag to the particle and you can change the amount of drag a particle experiences over its lifetime.
-Drag is applied in the direction of the particles velocity.
+You can simulate air friction by applying a drag to the particle, and you can change the amount of drag the particle experiences over its lifetime.
+Drag is applied in the direction of the particle's velocity.
 A drag of 0.8 will reduce the velocity to 20% of its value.
-When the drag is &gt; 1 the particles direction will reverse.
+When the drag is &gt; 1, the particle's direction will reverse.

 To change drag over the lifetime of the particle use